tylerbrazier/dotfiles/README.md

 dotfiles
 ========

-My home configuration files for linux.

 Run `./setup.sh -f -p` to make symlinks in home to dotfiles.
-`-f` to overwrite existing files in home. `-p` to also install vim plugins.
+`-f` to overwrite existing files in home.

-Secret files/dirs like `.ssh` are not in this repo since it's public on github.
+`-p` to also install vim plugins.

-If you fork this repo, you'll probably want to change the `name` and `email` entries in `gitconfig`.
+If you fork this repo, you'll probably want to change `name` and `email` in `gitconfig`.

+Remember not to put secret stuff like `.ssh` in here since it's public on github.